Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 ## Software Environment

-Now that you have your data on the ZIH HPC system or know where you will store the results data, you would like to start running your job.
+The [software](../software/overview.md) on ZIH system is not installed system-wide, but is provided within the so-called [modules](../software/modules.md).
+In order to use specific software you need to "load" the respective module.

-For this you will be using some form of Software.
-There are different options to work with software on the ZIH HPC system: **modules**, **JupyterHub** and **containers** (more info [here](https://hpc-wiki.zih.tu-dresden.de/software/overview/).
+!!! note

-Please note that different partitions might have available different versions of the same software.
+    Different partitions might have available different versions of the same software.

 **Examples**
 For checking available modules: